 There is a best practice today for creating a serverless dev environment.
 The benefits of this approach are:

 Following this approach, you will execute local versions of your function code in the context of a deployed cloudside environment.
 A key component of this approach is to query the environment and IAM configuration directly from your cloudside development environment.
 This avoids the need for keeping a local copy of environment variables and other forms of bookkeeping needed to integrate with cloudside services.

 The result?
 Consistency between how you code behaves locally and the cloudside environment.
 For example, one common debugging headache results from different service to service permissions and configurations between local and cloudside resources.
 This setup cuts off that entire class of problems.
 The bottom line?
 Fast local development cycles, reduced debugging friction, and the ability to ship new functionality faster as a result.

 This approach sets you up to rapidly iterate on code locally, deploying to your dev environment only when they need to make environment configuration changes or they have made significant progress on function code.
 Once the code is ready to PR from the development environment it can be deployed to other environments (test, staging, prod) via CI/CD automation or manually triggered commands.

 We've been iterating on serverless code for a few years now at Stackery, sharpening the saw, and honing in on a prescriptive workflow to optimize our development workflow.
 Several of us nosed our way into the cloudlocal approach.
 As we shared our experience with other pioneering serverless engineers we found a growing consensus that this was the "right way to serverless" and the productivity and flexibility it unlocked was game-changing.

-stackery local invoke which unlocks this more efficient and logical workflow for serverless projects using AWS Lambda.
-If you’ve spent any time in serverless development, you know how overdue and crucial this is.
+stackery local invoke unlocks a more efficient and logical workflow for serverless projects using AWS Lambda.
+If you've spent any time in serverless development, you know how overdue and crucial this is.